 Select Sum Both to listen to the external input and default source together.

-The External source selectors are also available on the Channel Control Tile small screen, in the Solo Channel's Fader TB section.
+The External source selectors are also available on the Channel Control Tile small screen, in the Solo Channel's Input section.

 If not in Broadcast Solo Mode (see below), the Solo Bus assigned to the Solo Channel will control the level of the external input in the Solo Channel, so level and mute control is available from the Solo Bus controls on the Master Tile.
 Deassigning both Solo Buses from the Solo Channel will mute the external input.